 Wind mitigation focuses on new construction or retrofitting your home, garage, or business structure in a way that will lessen or prevent any damage caused by high winds created by storms, particularly by hurricanes.

 Why Does It Affect My Home Owners Insurance?

 The damage caused by wind on structures throughout Florida from Hurricane Andrew through the storms of the 2005 hurricane season caused $115 billion in damages.
-This caused a number of the largest property insurers in the state of Florida to ask for a 45% rate increase focused on the wind insurance portion of Home Owners Insurance policies in 2006.
-Today, a number homeowners’ in the Naples area are paying up to 70% of their homeowner’s insurance premium just for wind damage coverage, because these percentages are dependent upon your home’s location in Florida.
+This caused a number of the largest property insurers in the state of Florida to ask for a 45% rate increase focused on the wind insurance portion of homeowners’ insurance in 2006.
+Today, a number of homeowners’ in the Naples area are paying up to 70% of their homeowner’s insurance premium just for wind damage coverage, because these percentages are dependent upon your home’s location in Florida.
 To see how you might save on Wind Mitigation Insurance check out the Wind Insurance Savings Calculator.

 Florida Law Allows Insurance Discounts